pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/StudentGuide.md

 ![](images/studentguide/Picture199.png)

-- For latest use during the workshop labs, **record the following fields**, some of which you'll find in the email.
+- For later use during the workshop labs, **record the following fields**, some of which you'll find in the email.
 The other **fields not found in the email** will be located shortly.
-This information will be ***used multiple times*** during the workshops Labs, so we recommend that you **copy the following list to a text document**, and then populate the fields as they are collected.
+This information will be ***used multiple times*** during the workshops Labs, so we recommend that you **copy the following list to a text document**, and then populate the fields as they are collected from the **Welcome Email** documented above.

 ```
 Username: